-The helmsman must preserve his night vision as much as possible to accurately interpret the [ buoyage marine navigation lights ] and boat navigation lights of other vessels.
+The helmsman must preserve his night vision as much as possible to accurately interpret the [ buoyage marine navigational lights ] and boat navigation lamps of other vessels.
 This can be done by not using any bright light source in and around the cockpit and using red lights, or very dim white ones below in the galley and navigation area.

-[ Boat navigation lights ] carried by different types of vessels are usually covered by most almanacs.
-Basically, most vessels must show a red light to port and a green light to starboard, plus one or more white or coloured boat lights varying on the [ vessel's size, type and use. ]
+[ Boat navigation lamps ] carried by different types of vessels are usually covered by most almanacs.
+Basically, most vessels must show a red light to port and a green light to starboard, plus one or more white or coloured boat lamps varying on the [ vessel's size, type and use. ]

 International Navigation Rules require that sidelights be installed above the uppermost continuous deck.
 When separate red and green sidelight fixtures are used, the masthead or all-round white light, is located as close as practical to the vessel's fore and aft centerline.
 The masthead or all-round light must be installed at least 1 m or 3.3 ft above the sidelights.

-The International Regulations for Preventing Collisions at Sea specifies the type, size, layout, arc, and distance of visibility of boat navigation lights used by all vessel types.
+The International Regulations for Preventing Collisions at Sea or Colregs, specifies the type, size, layout, arc, and distance of visibility of boat navigation lamps used by all vessel types known as 'Colreg lights and shapes'.
 Various combinations indicate, whether a boat is anchored or under way, under sail or power, or fishing or trawling.

 All vessels display basic navigation lights and may also display one or more steaming lights.
 Steaming lights identify whether a vessel is under power or sail, its travel direction, and some indication to its size.
 Some vessels display a set of extra boat lights indicating that they are engaged doing a particular job or have a specific restriction.

-Be familiar with the common light arrangements and check that the yacht’s own navigation lights conform to the navigation lights regulations.
-When using the [ engine rather than sailing ] , display the correct light combination for a vessel under power.
+Be familiar with the common light arrangements and check that the yacht’s own navigation lamps conform to the navigation lights regulations.
+When using the [ engine rather than sailing ], display the correct light combination for a vessel under power.
 Incorrect use of boat navigation lights on the yacht may lead to a collision.

 Basic Navigation Light White Light - Small dinghies of less than 7m or 23ft under sails or oars are required to carry a torch to show a white light when required.